 It was released again in 2013 as an 'extended edition' that features completely retooled puzzles, a new inventory system, 5 new endings, some changes to the scare system, and some redone translation work.
-It was given for free to original customers, and critics' opinions improved dramatically, with its initial 55 Metacritic rising up to a 75.Needs Wiki Magic LoveWarning: spoilers ahead.
+It was given for free to original customers.
+This version of the game is available on Steam and other places.

 Anna includes examples of:

 - And I Must Scream: The protagonist, in the "best" ending.
 He takes it pretty well, though.

 - Ax-Crazy: The protagonist is this... quite literally.

 - Beat Still, My Heart: Even the protagonist has a freak out at this part.

 - Bigger Bad: According to the after credits scene in "The Whole Truth" ending, it's none other than Angra Mainyu himself.

 - But for Me, It Was Tuesday:The protagonist: Back than, I think, I was engaged already.
 I can't even remember to whom.

 - Cerebus Syndrome: Much less of it than other examples out there, but the contrast between a peaceful landscape outside of the house and the absolutely terrifying interior is rather off-putting.

 - Cosmic Horror Story: Could be if the man isn't hallucinating it all.
 It's ambiguous either he's just insane or something bigger is going on.